Thought Leadership

 Navigating the Murky Waters: A Guide to Wetland Delineations

 Before we dive into the topic of wetland delineation and why you might need one, let’s first understand what a wetland is.
 What comes to mind when you hear the term “wetland”?
-Most people, conjure images of a swamp, marsh, or bog.
-However, there are numerous classifications and contrary to popular belief, wetlands don’t have to be wet all the time.
+Most people conjure images of a swamp, marsh, or bog.
+However, there are numerous types of wetlands and contrary to popular belief, wetlands don’t have to be wet all the time.
 Many wetlands can be farmed, mowed for hay, maintained as lawns, or used for other purposes.

 Simply, a wetland is an area of land that remains inundated or saturated by surface or groundwater at a frequency and duration sufficient to support plant species that are tolerant of prolonged inundation or soil saturation.
 In these areas, the presence of water is the primary factor controlling the plant and animal communities living in wetlands.